MoaidHathot/CodeJect/README.md

 CodeJect is an educational project.

-it is currently in development stage.
-Todo:
+## Todo:
 1. Refactor the builder class to extract logic like finding constructors.
 2. Support SingleInstance.
 3. Support DependencyPerThread.
+4. Register Instance.
+5. Custom Action registration.
+7. Dispose created IDisposable objects when the container is disposed.
-4. Support DependencyPerLifeTimeScope.
+8. Support DependencyPerLifeTimeScope.
-5. More Unit Tests.
+9. More Unit Tests.
+10. Add options to select a constructor.